-One excellent restaurant in this area that offers typical Serbian cuisine and that I would recommend is Vuk.
+One excellent restaurant in this area with a typical Serbian cuisine, that I would recommend, is Vuk.
 It is in 12 Vuka Karadžića street.

-This square is particularly nice from March until October, as there is a lot of outside sitting.
-Also, there are a lot of trees and it is sufficiently away from the traffic.
+This square is particularly nice from March until October, as there is a lot of outdoor sitting.
+Also, there are a lot of trees and it is sufficiently far from the traffic.

-I went to a very nice Italian bar & restaurant Piazza dei Foiri.
-However, all other places in this area are equally nice, so if you happen to be there, any of them will be a great choice.
+I went to a very nice Italian bar & restaurant Piazza dei Fiori.
+However, all other places in this area are equally good, so if you happen to be there, any of them will be a good choice.

-In this restaurant you will find the Serbian delicacy – ćevapčići – which really has its origin in the Oriental cuisine.
-I have eaten different variants of this particular dish in other countries, although the Serbian version is rather unique.
-Anyhow, in this restaurant they prepare them according to the recipe from Sarajevo, which is apparently different to the typical Serbian recipe.
+In this restaurant you will find a Serbian delicacy – ćevapčići – which has its origin in Oriental cuisine.
+I’ve eaten different variants of this particular dish in other countries, although the Serbian version is rather unique.
+In this restaurant they prepare them according to the recipe from Sarajevo, which is apparently different from the typical Serbian recipe.

-I was also surprised with the way they served them.
-Basically, in this variant of the dish there are no garnishes, while the Serbian version comes with fries and a salad. Ćevapi were divine and I highly recommend this place if you want to try a typical Balkan meal.
+Also, I was surprised with the way they served them.
+Basically, in this variant of the dish there are no garnishes, while the Serbian version comes with a salad and fries. Ćevapi were divine and I highly recommend this place, if you want to try something typical.

-One more very interesting area where I went for the very first time is Beton Hala in Savamala.
-This area is south of the Belgrade Fortress, on the right bank of the river Sava.
+One more very interesting area, where I went for the very first time, is Beton Hala in Savamala.
+This area is below the Belgrade Fortress, on the right bank of the Sava river.
 When I lived in Belgrade, there was nothing interesting there, just warehouses.
-However, the area has tremendously changed and dilapidated and abandoned warehouses have now become trendy restaurants.
+However, the area has changed tremendously and dilapidated and abandoned warehouses have now become trendy restaurants.

-It is a very chic place and the meal was delicious.
-I also highly recommend this place, but I am sure that all restaurants in the area are equally good, the only difference being the type of cuisine on offer.
+It’s a chic place and the meal was delicious.
+I also highly recommend this place, but I am sure that all restaurants in this area are equally good, the only difference being the type of cuisine that they offer.

 The view of New Belgrade on the opposite side of the river was very enjoyable.
 The excellent location makes this whole area rather unique in Belgrade.

-One more place that I need to mention is Hotel Moscow.
+One more place that I want to mention is Hotel Moscow.
 This hotel is one of the most recognisable landmarks in central Belgrade.
-After the Second World War it became a favourite place of the Belgrade’s cultural elite.
-The Yugoslav Nobel laureate – Ivo Andrić – had his own table in the restaurant.
+After the Second World War, it became a favourite place of the Belgrade’s cultural elite.
+The Yugoslav Nobel laureate, Ivo Andrić, had his own table there.
 In 1974, the restaurant added poslastičarnica, a Vienna style patisserie.

-As I previously mentioned, the main picture of this post originates from the Museum of Contemporary Art.
-Belgrade has a lot of museums and certainly visiting some of them while in Belgrade can be a very good way to get an insight into the Serbian history and culture.
+As I previously mentioned, the main picture in this post originates from the Museum of Contemporary Art.
+Belgrade has a lot of museums and certainly visiting some of them while you are there can be a very good way for you to get an insight in the Serbian history and culture.

 They founded the museum in 1958, as the Modern Gallery.
 It moved into its current building in New Belgrade in 1965.

-The reconstruction of the museum started in 2007, but for numerous reasons, it dragged on for a decade.
+Reconstruction of the museum started in 2007 but, for numerous reasons, it dragged on for a decade.

-After 10 years of renovation, the museum finally re-opened on the 20th October 2017, which is the date that marks the anniversary of the museum’s opening 52 years earlier.
+After 10 years of renovation, the museum finally re-opened on the 20th October 2017, the date that marks the anniversary of the museum’s opening 52 years earlier.

-The building was renovated and upgraded to modern museum standards.
-And in fact, the museum building is extremely interesting and despite the fact that it was constructed 54 years ago, it still looks very contemporary and stylish.
-Visiting this museum just because of the building is already sufficient, but if you go there, you will also get the benefit of enjoying the art in its permanent collection.
+The building was renovated and upgraded to the modern museum standards.
+In fact, the museum building is extremely interesting and, despite the fact that it was constructed 54 years ago, it still looks very contemporary and stylish.
+Visiting this museum just because of the building is already sufficient but, if you go there, you will also get the benefit of enjoying the art in its permanent collection.

-The museum is on the left bank of the river Sava, directly opposite the Belgrade Fortress.
-It is in a superb location, in the park close to both Belgrade’s rivers.
-After the visit to the museum I went for a long walk along the river, which was a very pleasant and gratifying experience.
+The museum is on the left bank of the Sava river, directly opposite the Belgrade Fortress.
+It’s in a superb location, in the park close to both rivers.
+After the museum, I went for a long walk along the river, which was a very pleasant and gratifying experience.

-There is so much to do in Belgrade.
-In this particular post, I have included just some of my experiences from my latest visit.
-The same as any other new place that we visit, the best thing to do is to explore and to get familiar with that place.
+There is so much to do in the city.
+In this particular post, I’ve included some of my experiences from my latest stay.
+The same as any other new place that we visit, the best thing to do is to explore and to get familiar with it.
 But sometimes an advice from people that have already been there can be very helpful.